RonenTGreat/100-days-of-code/log.md

 Day 84: January 17 2021

 **Today's Progress**: Still on my challenge of creating a blog site, used  Bootstrap to give the site a basic looking style and used used to body parser to get the inputs the user entered in the textarea.
 Hopefully by tomorrow the functionality will be done...

+Day 85: January 18 2021

+**Today's Progress**: Done with the EJS challenge, thinking of hosting it using Heroku.